barracudanetworks/waf-ansible/README.md

 To install all these modules, the best option would be to copy the module names into a requirements.txt file.
 And then run pip install -requirement requirements.txt.

 2. Create a wafcreds.json file:
-Place a file called wafcreds.json in the location from where the playbook will be run.
+Place a file called wafcreds.json in the /etc/ location of your filesystem.
 Format should be as follows:
 	```
 	{
 	"waf1":